tiny8877/okta.github.io/_source/_posts/2019-04-23-user-account-linking-alexa-aspnet-web-api.md

 Click on **Invocation**, set the phrase to "my company skill" and click **Save model**.
 This is how Amazon knows to connect a user that speaks this phrase to your specific skill.

 Now examine the **Intents** menu.
 The built-in ones listed are helpful, but we need to create an example Intent (a user-initiated question or command) for our service to handle.
 Click on the **(+) Add** button across from this section.
-Let’s do a simple one.
+Let's do a simple one.
 Call it "HelloIntent" and click **Create custom intent**.
 Fill the sample utterances in the screenshot below that a user might say to map to this.
 Click **Save model**.

 {% img blog/alexa-aspnet-linking/alexa_dotnet_hellointent.png alt:"Hello intent" width:"400" %}{: .center-image }